Stereotypes of Hispanic and Latino Americans in the United States: Identity formation

-Research shows that many Latinos in the United States do not identify as "American" but instead with their or their parents' or grandparents' country of origin.
-One of the reasons is the misbelief that to be an American, one needs to be white.
-Latinos who have experienced racial discrimination are more likely to identify as Latino or Latino American than simply American because they feel they are not treated as "real" Americans.
+Research by Fuller found that many Latinos in the United States identify with their family's country of origin rather than "American."
+According to Fuller, one factor is the perception that being American requires being white.
+Latinos who experience racial discrimination are more likely to identify as Latino or Latino American rather than simply American because they feel they are not treated as "real" Americans.

-Mental instability
+Psychological effects

-A study by Suárez-Orozco and Suárez-Orozco (2001) has shown that the internalization of perceived stigmatized identity of Hispanics can lead to resigned helplessness, self-defeating behavior, and depression.
+Research by Carola Suárez-Orozco and Marcelo Suárez-Orozco (2002) found that internalization of stigmatized identity among Hispanics can lead to resigned helplessness, self-defeating behavior, and depression.